 What is the Software Development Lifecycle?

-The software development lifecycle (SDLC) is a structured approach used to manage these processes, ensuring that the end product meets user requirements and is delivered efficiently.
-The SDLC typically includes phases such as planning, analysis, design, development, testing, deployment, and maintenance.
+The software development lifecycle (SDLC) involves processes that help to manage the stages (or phases) of software development in order to make sure that the end product meets user requirements and is delivered as efficiently as possible.
+The normal phases of the SDLC are: planning, analysis, design, development, testing, deployment, and maintenance.

 Who is a Software Developer?